 Alpacas Are Helpful

 Alpacas make great guardians of other herd animals like cows, goats, and sheep.
 They can co-habitate peacefully with most domestic herd animals, as they are not very intimidating to them.
 However, even though they are smaller than llamas, they do an excellent job keeping away small predators like possums, coyotes, weasels, and skunks.
 As a bonus, alpacas can help with your lawn mowing, because they bite off the tops of grass while grazing, rather than pulling it up by the roots like sheep.
+And always remember, if the need arises, you can use them to transport your luggage from one place to another!

 Alpacas Are Easy to Care For